-The Curse of La Patasola begins with a prolog set somewhere in 19th century Columbia.
-A couple sneak off into the woods unseen.
+The Curse of La Patasola begins with a prologue set somewhere in 19th century Columbia.
+A couple sneaks off into the woods unseen.
 Or so they think.
 A voice hidden in the woods calls out to them.
 The woman smartly tells her companion they should leave.
 He, of course, goes after the unseen speaker.
 Cue screaming and sounds of unseen violence.
 Remember, and get used to, that unseen part.

-Director/star AJ Jones and co-writer Shaun Mathis (Vanity Vixens, The Plug) centered their film around La Patasola, a creature from a South American folktale that hasn’t, as far as I know, been used on screen before.
+Director/star AJ Jones and co-writer Shaun Mathis (Vanity Vixens, The Plug) centred their film around La Patasola, a creature from a South American folktale that hasn’t, as far as I know, been used on screen before.
 Sadly, it’s the only original thing about The Curse of La Patasola.

 We have the squabbling characters that I can’t imagine could actually be friends.
 James has a ring and plans to propose.
 Naomi is an outspoken black woman.
 Daniel is the men should run everything type who happens to be unemployed and living off his wife’s paycheck.
 The ranger with a warning.
 And that’s just in the first fifteen minutes.